7ksravan/BerkAI/BerkAI_Customer_information_predicts_bank_marketing_success.md

 ## Report

+### Data Preparation

- 1. Data columns cyratwere curated - SIR curation - Sorting, Irrelevant column removal, Renaming
+ 1. Data columns were curated - SIR curation - Sorting, Irrelevant column removal, Renaming

  2. Data row issues were handled - DON curation - 12 duplicates removed, some outliers removed, no nulls

  3. Data data special issues were handled

+### Exploratory Data Analysis (EDA)

-4. Exploratory Data Analysis provided key insights to data and their interrelation.
+4. EDA provided key insights to data and their interrelation.

-   Below is a 2D PCA of the 2 classes Client Response Yes, Client Response No.

-   With a PCA preserved variance of just 67%, it is intuitive that there is clear class separation in 2D PCA
+   For example, below is a 2D PCA of the 2 classes Client Response Yes, Client Response No. With a PCA preserved variance of just 67%, it is intuitive that there is clear class separation in 2D PCA

   ![image](https://github.com/7ksravan/BerkAI/blob/main/images/17pca2D.png)

+### Metrics & Baselining

- 5. **Metrics** for this classification problem:
+ 5. Metrics for this classification problem:
     1. Recall
     2. Precision
     3. F1 score